pbrucla/linux-scavenger-hunt/.clue-templates/clue04.md

 Read the man page for `mv` and find an option to prevent overwriting.
 That option is your next hint.

+Note: If you get an error when running `man`, search google for `man mv` instead.

 Note: use the shorthand version of the option - it should be a single letter.

 Flag: cyber{hCQ2Wh5BhJeZAS8S2MyaYGzGjMrt5NNf}